'All Of This Panic Could Have Been Prevented': Author Max Brooks On COVID-19

 I can tell you that the military has a vast transportation network here in the United States that is ready to go.
 We don't have to put truck drivers or private individuals at risk, because the military is already trained to do this.
 And I've watched them do this.
 The military spent years working out the legal framework of how to transport goods from one place to another around this country, because it's not like Afghanistan, where the army builds a road and then they own the road.
 The army has had to go through a tremendous amount of training and adaptation to work within state and local governments to make sure everything is done legally and safe without infringing on our rights.
 And they have done this.
 The Army's logistics corps can deliver anything that we need anywhere in this country within a matter of hours or days.

-When it comes to sheer massive might, getting stuff done, getting stuff produced and getting stuff moved from point A to point B, there is no greater organ in the world than the United States military.
+When it comes to sheer massive might, getting stuff done, getting stuff produced and getting stuff moved from Point A to Point B, there is no greater organ in the world than the United States military.
 We did it in World War II.
 We've done it all over the world.
 We can do this now.
-This is the thing the military is good at and we need to let them do that.
+This is the thing the military is good at, and we need to let them do that.

 On how the pandemic is revealing flaws in our social structure